RLBot/RLBot/README.md

 2. Open up Rocket League
 4. Open a terminal and execute `python runner.py`

-### Useful Scripts
+### Development Workflow

+The first thing you'll want to do is run `setup.bat`.
+This does a lot of important things:
+- Sets up your rlbot installation in pip to link to your local files in this folder.
+Once you've done this, running rlbot from *anywhere* on your computer will reference these local files, including the dlls, etc.
+- Generates important code based on the `.fbs` message spec.
+Therefore it's a prerequisite for running anything.
-- `setup.bat` - This generates some code from our message spec, and also installs python package dependencies.
+- Installs python package dependencies.

+If you're doing work that affects our `.dll` or `.exe` files, you should also be aware of:
-- `copy-dlls.bat` - This copies any built dlls from visual studio into the correct folder to speed up compile -> run time.
+- `copy-dlls.bat` - This copies *the debug versions* any built dlls from visual studio into the correct subdirectory in the python source folder.

-#### Gradle

-Gradle is a build / dependency management system.
-You can execute various tasks with `gradlew.bat some_task`.
-To use gradle, you'll need to install JDK 8 or higher.

-- `publishToPyPI` - Uploads our package to [PyPI](https://pypi.org/project/rlbot/).
-This is done when we want to make an update available to bot makers.
-See https://github.com/RLBot/RLBot/wiki/Deploying-Changes for details.
-- `build` - Generates and builds Java code.
-- `bintrayUpload` - Uploads Java artifacts to [bintray](https://bintray.com/rlbotofficial/RLBotMaven/rlbot-framework).
-This is done when we're ready to make an update available to java bots.
-To run this successfully, you will need to create a local.properties file.
-  See the build.gradle file for details.
+- `copy-dlls-release.bat` - This copies *the release versions* any built dlls from visual studio into the correct subdirectory in the python source folder.

+For deploying changes, please see https://github.com/RLBot/RLBot/wiki/Deploying-Changes

+When you're done with development and want to get back to the official rlbot version vended from https://pypi.org/project/rlbot/, the easiest way to do that is simply `pip uninstall rlbot`.
+Then the next time you execute a bat file from one of the RLBot*Example repos, a fresh copy will be installed from pip.

 ### Wikis

-For more details, visit the [Setup guide](https://github.com/RLBot/RLBot/wiki/Setup-Instructions-%28current%29).
-When you're done, there are [more wikis](https://github.com/RLBot/RLBot/wiki) with additional information.
+There's tons of good information at https://github.com/RLBot/RLBot/wiki

 ### Extras